zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

         unzip oscommerce-2.3.4.1.zip

-2. Run the commands below to copy osCommerce content to the default root directory for Apache2.
+2. Run the commands below to copy oscommerce content to the default root directory for Apache2.
 You can choose to customize Apache2 root directory, but for this lab, we will be using the default location which is **/var/www/html**

         sudo cp -rf oscommerce-2.3.4.1/* /var/www/html/

-3. Change permissions on the files and give apache2 ownership of the root directory.
+3. Change permissions on the files and give apache2 the ownership of the root directory.
 Restart Apache:

         sudo chmod 777 /var/www/html/catalog/includes/configure.php